Copywriting is a tailor-made career for 2021.

-Emails are also insanely easy to split test and otherwise track, making it easy to measure your performance, improve, and demonstrate the value you are bringing to the client.
+It’s also a breeze to track email “opens” and clicks, making it easy to measure your performance, improve your craft, and demonstrate the value you are bringing to the client.

 Plus, with thousands of templates and case studies publicly available, email copywriting is probably the single best starting point for new copywriters.

 Ad writing is the godfather of copywriting, and it’s more prevalent today than it’s ever been before… by leaps and bounds.

 The good news is that there is never-ending demand for ad copywriting.

 The bad news is that most of it, from what I can see, isn’t being done by freelance copywriters.

 You basically have two major types of ad writing taking place:

 - Small business ads

 Corporate ad writing is done primarily by junior copywriters within advertising agencies and firms.
 They don’t get much credit… and they don’t make much money.